Menu

 Top Five Destinations in Monaco

-1. Monaco Old Town, The old city of Monaco, known as Monaco-Ville, is where many tourist attractions are located.
+1. Monaco Old Town: The old city of Monaco, known as Monaco-Ville, is home to many tourist attractions.
 The number one highlight is the Prince’s Palace, the Prince’s official residence in Monaco.
 It was first built in 1191 as a Genoese fortress.
-Wandering this area, you find grand homes, gorgeous views, and exquisite landscaping.
+Wandering this area, you will find grand homes, gorgeous views, and exquisite landscaping.

 2. Oceanographic Museum of Monaco This is quite a unique place as it is over 110 years old.
 The museum is as stunning from the outside as it is on the inside.
 This magnificent building proudly stands on top of a cliff and welcomes passersby to enter its world of whale skeletons, aquariums, and marine life.

-4. Jardin Exotique of Monaco This magnificent botanical garden has around 7,000 types of plants and cacti.
+4. Jardin Exotique of Monaco is a magnificent botanical garden with around 7,000 types of plants and cacti.
 It is as if you are in the desert while enjoying breathtaking ocean views.

-5. Monaco’s most popular tourist site is the Cathedral de Monaco Constructed back in 1875 with white stone from La Turbie, the Cathedral of Our Lady of the Immaculate Conception.
-There are impressive paintings, 12th-century-style windows, and a Carrara marble Great Altar.
+5. Monaco’s most popular tourist site is the Cathedral de Monaco.
+Constructed in 1875 with white stone from La Turbie, it is the Cathedral of Our Lady of the Immaculate Conception.
+The cathedral has impressive paintings, 12th-century-style windows, and a Carrara marble Great Altar.
 Monaco’s Cathedral is best known for being the resting place of the Royal family, including Prince Rainier III and his wife, Grace Kelly.

 Did you know?